X.400 Client APIFor Standalone Client Applications & Web Applications

 Military Specific Functionality

 The Isode X.400 Client API provides support for STANAG 4406 and the P772 message format as an additional product to the core X.400 offering.
-This is described in this document.

 The X.400 Client API can be used in two distinct ways: